pptyasar/LeetMe/Readme.md

 <details>
 <summary>167.
 Two Sum II - Input Array Is Sorted</summary>

-**Description:** Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
+Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
 Let these two numbers be numbers[index1] and numbers[index2] where 1 <= index1 < index2 <= numbers.length.
 Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2.
 The tests are generated such that there is exactly one solution.
 You may not use the same element twice.
 Your solution must use only constant extra space.

-**Example:** Input: numbers = [2,7,11,15], target = 9; Output: [1,2]
+Input: numbers = [2,7,11,15], target = 9; Output: [1,2]

 ```java
 class Solution {